-MIAMI – Today in Aviation, The Russian built long-haul, wide-body, quad-jet the Ilyushin ll-96 took its first flight in 1988.
-The aircraft was subsequently certified in 1992 before entering service with Aeroflot (SU) in July 1993.
+DALLAS – Today in Aviation, the Russian-built, long-haul, wide-body quad-jet Ilyushin ll-96 took its first flight in 1988.
+The aircraft was subsequently certified in 1992 before entering Aeroflot (SU) service in July 1993.

-The aircraft is a shortened version of the Soviet Union’s first wide-bodied airliner the ll-86.
-It has various advanced features over its predecessor, including an increased max take-off weight, a redesigned wing with winglets, plus improved avionics and upgraded turbofan engines.
+The aircraft is a shortened version of the Soviet Union’s first wide-bodied airliner, the ll-86.
+It has various advanced features over its predecessor, including an increased max take-off weight, a redesigned wing with winglets, improved avionics, and upgraded turbofan engines.

-The -96M is a stretched version, capable of carrying 312 passengers in a three-class layout.
-The type is powered by four Pratt & Whitney PW2337 engines and no longer requires a Flight Engineer.
+The -96M is a stretched version capable of carrying 312 passengers in a three-class layout.
+Four Pratt & Whitney PW2337 engines power the type and no longer require a Flight Engineer.
 The manufacturer also created a freighter known as the ll-96T.

 A Plane With No Orders

-In February 2017 a further variant was announced.
-Based around the -96T freighter, the -400M would be capable of carrying 400 passengers.
-The prototype airframe has been built and the first flight was due to take place in 2021.
+In February 2017, a further variant was announced.
+Based on the -96T freighter, the -400M would be capable of carrying 400 passengers.
+The prototype airframe was built, and the first flight was due in 2021.

-Currently however there are no orders for this version.
-Therefore in April it was announced that the aircraft will not enter mass production due to a “lack of interest from the airlines and the worldwide idling of the long-range fleet due to the pandemic.”
+However, there are no orders for this version.
+Therefore, in April, it was announced that the aircraft would not enter mass production due to a “lack of interest from the airlines and the worldwide idling of the long-range fleet due to the pandemic.”